Astigmatism: Treatment

-Astigmatism may be corrected with eyeglasses, contact lenses, or refractive surgery.
+Astigmatism may be corrected with eyeglasses, contact lenses, or refractive surgery (including laser surgery).
 Glasses are the simplest and safest, although contact lenses can provide a wider field of vision.
 Refractive surgery can eliminate the need to wear corrective lenses altogether by permanently changing the shape of the eye but, like all elective surgery, comes with both greater risk and expense than the non-invasive options.
 Various considerations involving eye health, refractive status, and lifestyle determine whether one option may be better than another.
 In those with keratoconus, certain contact lenses often enable patients to achieve better visual acuity than eyeglasses.
 Once only available in a rigid, gas-permeable form, toric lenses are now also available as soft lenses.

 In older people, astigmatism can also be corrected during cataract surgery.
 This can either be done by inserting a toric intraocular lens or by performing special incisions (limbal relaxing incisions).
 Toric intraocular lenses probably provide a better outcome with respect to astigmatism in these cases than limbal relaxing incisions.

 Toric intraocular lenses can additionally be used in patients with complex ophthalmic history, such as previous ophthalmic surgery.
-In such complex cases, toric intraocular lenses seems to be as effective as in non-complex cases for correction of concurrent corneal astigmatism.
+In such complex cases, toric intraocular lenses seem to be as effective as in non-complex cases for correction of concurrent corneal astigmatism.

+With advancement in laser science and the increasingly prevalent use of surgical laser systems in ophthalmology, laser eye surgery has become one of the most commonly used methods for treating astigmatism, with success rates among the highest of all the currently available treatment methods according to peer-reviewed research studies and comparative analyses.